-The specific Certificate Profiles and values contained in Certificates issued pursuant to this CPS may be found in the TrustID Certificate Profile document or Appendix A of this CPS.
-However, the following sections provide generally applicable Certificate profile information for Certificates issued to Subscribers in accordance with this CPS.
+The specific Certificate Profiles and values contained in Certificates issued pursuant to this CPS may be found in the TrustID Certificate Profile document.
+The following sections provide generally applicable Certificate profile information for TrustID Certificates issued to Subscribers in accordance with this CPS.